adehoog/CEN3031_Project/Sprint4.md

 TestInitDeck_WinnerHasAllCards - should test that upon the game's end, there are still 52 cards (no leakage).

+**Blackjack**

+TestInitializeDeck - should test that the card deck is correctly initialized with all 52 cards present

+TestDeal - should test that a valid, random card is dealt to a player or dealer

+TestCalculateHand - should test that the function calculating the player's current hand is accurate

+TestCompareHands - should test that the function calculating and comparing the player's and dealer's hands is accurate

 ### **Backend API Documentation**
 Introduction